20 July plot: Erwin Rommel's involvement

-Speidel met with former foreign minister Konstantin von Neurath and Strölin on 27 May in Germany, ostensibly at Rommel's request, although the latter was not present.
+Speidel met with the former foreign minister Konstantin von Neurath and Strölin on 27 May in Germany, ostensibly at Rommel's request, although the latter was not present.
 Neurath and Strölin suggested opening immediate surrender negotiations in the West, and, according to Speidel, Rommel agreed to further discussions and preparations.
 Around the same timeframe, however, the plotters in Berlin were not aware that Rommel had reportedly decided to take part in the conspiracy.
 On 16 May, they informed Allen Dulles, through whom they hoped to negotiate with the Western Allies, that Rommel could not be counted on for support.
 Three days before the assassination attempt, on 17 July, Rommel's staff car was strafed by an Allied aircraft in France; he was hospitalised with major injuries and incapacitated on 20 July.

 Rommel opposed assassinating Hitler.
 After the war, his widow maintained that he believed an assassination attempt would spark a civil war.
-According to journalist and author William L. Shirer, Rommel knew about the conspiracy and advocated that Hitler be arrested and placed on trial.
+According to the journalist and author William L. Shirer, Rommel knew about the conspiracy and advocated that Hitler be arrested and placed on trial.
 The historian Ian Becket argues that "there is no credible evidence that Rommel had more than limited and superficial knowledge of the plot" and concludes that he would not have acted to aid the plotters in the aftermath of the attempt on 20 July, while the historian Ralf Georg Reuth contends that "there was no indication of any active participation of Rommel in the conspiracy."
-Historian Richard J. Evans concluded that he knew of a plot, but was not involved.
+The historian Richard J. Evans concluded that he knew of a plot, but was not involved.

 What is not debated are the results of the failed bomb plot of 20 July.
 Many conspirators were arrested and the dragnet expanded to thousands.
 Consequently, it did not take long for Rommel to come under suspicion.
 He was primarily implicated through his connection to Kluge.
 Rommel's name also came up in confessions made under torture by Stülpnagel and Hofacker, and was included in Goerdeler's papers on a list of potential supporters.
 Hofacker confessed that Rommel had agreed to demand for Hitler to step down, and if he refused, Rommel would join the other conspirators in deposing Hitler.
 Rommel was also planned to become a member of the post-Hitler government in papers drawn up by Goerdeler.